-- 8. Comply with health and safety practices, in particular: - complying with any instruction on safe use of equipment or other safety instruction(s); - wearing safety glasses, prescribed footwear and/or protective clothing in designated areas as required; - in the event of fire or other emergency, following the Institution's evacuation procedures; - providing relevant information on any personal disability(ies) that may endanger the student, other students or staff in any given situation; - reporting to a staff member accidents or incidents that have led to an accident or near accident and make themselves available where an investigation is required; and - · being drug and alcohol free. - 9.
+- use of facilities, resources and equipment • - ٠ copyright and plagiarism, and - use of computers, internet and other ICT facilities. - 6.
+Not engage in any form of academic misconduct. - 7.
+Comply with rules relating to assessment, particularly in participating in examinations and tests. - 8.
+Comply with health and safety practices, in particular: - complying with any instruction on safe use of equipmentor other safety instruction(s) - wearing safety glasses, prescribed footwear and/or protective clothing in designated areas as required - in the event of fire or other emergency, following the Institution's evacuation procedures - providing relevant information on any personal disability(ies) that may endanger the student, other students or staff in any given situation - reporting to a staff member accidents or incidents that have led to an accident or near accident and make themselves available where an investigation is required, and - being drug and alcohol free. - 9.
 Observe all New Zealand laws and local territorial authority bylaws. - 10.
 Carry out their work and/or study safely and be free from the influence of non-prescription drugs and/or alcohol or any other harmful substance.
 Behaviour believed to be caused by such substances is not acceptable.
 Where such behaviour is suspected, the Institution reserves the right to undertake an investigation including the search for drugs or alcohol on institutional property or undertaking alcohol/drug testing where there is a health and safety risk. - 11.
 Not wear or possess gang colours, patches, insignia and/or any other items considered to be gang affiliated. - 12.
 Not bring to class any other person, including a child, who is not enrolled in the programme without permission. - 13.
 Not bring on campus any animals other than guide dogs, except where animals are to be used in formal class activities.
-Any use of animals in teaching will be subject to supervision and regulation by the Animal Ethics Standing Committee. - 14.
+Any use of animals in teaching will be subject to supervision and regulation by the Animal Ethics Committee. - 14.
 Drive carefully and considerately on campus.
 Drivers of vehicles must comply with driving speed restrictions and parking directions. - 15.
 Resolve concerns through appropriate channels. - 16.
 Respect institutional property, equipment and resources. - 17.
 Respect the property of all students and staff and comply with rules regarding the use of computers and internet access (see below). - 18.
-Toi Ohomai has a zero tolerance policy to all forms of violence.
+Respect that Toi Ohomai has a zero tolerance policy to all forms of violence.